YottaDB/YDBDoc/ProgGuide/ioproc.rst

    export ydb_gbldir=/var/myApp/g/mumps.dat
    $ydb_dist/mumps -r start^server

-When start^server begins, the $PRINCIPAL device is the current device connected a socket and $KEY contains "ESTABLISHED|socket_handle| remote_ip_address".
+When start^server begins, the $PRINCIPAL device is the current device which is the incoming connection and $KEY contains "ESTABLISHED|socket_handle| remote_ip_address".
 In most cases, a USE command near the beginning of the routine sets various device parameters such as delimiters.

 The ZSHOW "D" command reports available information on both the local and remote sides of a TCP socket including local and remove addresses and ports.